Dinesh-Mane/git-garage/03_Mid_level_Commands.md

 git tag <tag-name>          # lightweight git tag -a <tag-name> -m "message"  # annotated
 ```
+- Tags are just pointers to a specific commit, like a bookmark.
+- If it's an annotated tag, Git stores metadata (message, tagger, timestamp)

 **Example:**
 ```bash
 git tag -a v1.0.0 -m "First stable release" git push origin v1.0.0
 ```
+Git Internals:
+- Git creates a `v1.0.0` file under `.git/refs/tags/`
+- That file contains the commit hash of C. (assuming we are tagging to commit C)

 > Tags help when you want to go back to a specific version.

 # 4. `git bisect`
 **Purpose:** Find the exact commit where a bug was introduced — binary search of commits.
+**Internals:**
+1. It does a binary search of your commit history.
+2. Git picks the middle commit in your range.
+3. You manually test and mark it good/bad.
+4. Repeats until one commit remains.

 **Syntax:**
 ```bash
 git bisect start